 Also Read: But really, what is Marketing?

-Who knows, it might simply be a product by Apple itself, who might want to take a stock of the situation and innovate before iPhone starts entering the decline phase.
+Who knows, it might simply be a product by Apple itself, who might want to take stock of the situation and innovate before iPhone starts entering the decline phase.

-And I am sure if Apple really gets to innovating it can stand out.
+And I am sure if Apple really gets to innovating, it can stand out.
 As Seth Godin says in the Purple Cow, “In a crowded marketplace, fitting in is failing.
 In a busy marketplace, not standing out is the same as being invisible”